 Clinically, the client’s outlook was guarded.
 His relatedness problems could well endure into adulthood and become fixtures.
 Sad, because he had demonstrated the capacity to make and maintain changes for the better.
-The question was whether for the better he could incorporate the self-awareness of his mother, or for the worse he would maintain a tendency toward contemptuousness and egocentric when avoiding truths and the difficult situations they present, i.e. possibly more his father’s traits.
+The question was whether for the better he could incorporate the self-awareness of his mother, or for the worse he would maintain a tendency toward contemptuousness and egocentricity when avoiding truths and the difficult situations they present..

 More general comments about the case will be covered in the second half of the next post.

-The presenting problems for seven year-old Patrick included throwing fits, screaming, disrespectful language and attitudes, non-compliance, missing assignments and lack of effort in school, and hyper-focused on screens when at home.
-While he may have had mild tendencies toward two or three of these behaviors, they became overt, frequent, and concerning as the marital problems escalated during the previous year.
+The presenting problems for seven year-old Patrick included throwing fits, screaming, disrespectful language and attitudes, non-compliance, missing assignments, lack of effort in school, and hyper-focused on screens when at home.
+While he may have had mild tendencies toward two or three of these behaviors, the issues became overt, frequent, and concerning as the marital problems escalated over the previous year.

-For a child that age, Patrick was unusually comfortable, organized in thought, and forthright.
+For a child that age, Patrick was unusually comfortable, organized in thought, and forthright during his first meeting.
 When asked the standard opening question,’What can I do for you?’, which is rarely answered directly by kids of any age, he unhesitatingly went into a fairly lengthy portrayal of his parents “fighting”, meaning frequent and and vehement arguing.
-In answer to the question “what do you think while they are arguing”, he immediately said “They have to stop!”
+In answer to the question “what do you think while they are arguing”, he immediately asserted “They have to stop!”

 When asked how he felt when they were fighting, he said “weird.”
 When asked what kind of feeling ‘weird’ was, he rather adamantly repeated “Weird!”
 This led into the exercise of identifying the five basic feelings, which he handled reasonably well.
 When we were talking about being scared or fearful in general, I asked him if “being scared is what you meant by feeling ‘weird’?